Digital rectal exams to screen for prostate cancer in family practice not recommended

-The new review also suggested family doctors don't have the skill to determine whether what they feel in the rectum is prostate cancer.
+The new review also suggested family doctors don't have the skill to determine whether what they feel through the bowel wall is prostate cancer.

 The Canadian Urological Association recommends screening with both digital rectal exams and the prostate specific antigen (PSA) for all men of average risk aged 50 and older who are expected to live at least another 10 years.
 Other Canadian and U.S. guidelines recommend against it.